 Watch out for mealybugs and aphids, which tend to conceal themselves in the rosette folds.

 You may not know you have a problem with these bugs until ants show up to gather the honeydew (sweet excrement) they produce.

 Problems with these two pests tend to be greater for plants in flower.

 Additionally, plants kept in containers are more susceptible to infestation than those planted in well-chosen outdoor settings.

-Remove slugs manually and deflect them with natural repellents such as diatomaceous earth and/or crushed eggshells sprinkled around the beleaguered plant.
+Remove slugs manually and deflect them with natural repellents such as diatomaceous earth and crushed eggshells sprinkled around the beleaguered plant.